thmsndk/Raft-InventoryTweaks/Readme.md

 # Features
 - Replace broken items in your hotbar with a spare from your inventory
-- Shows the total amount in all storages of an item when you hover over it
+- Show the total amount of an item across all storages on hover

 # Default Raft Features
-- Z sorts your inventory
 - right click takes 1 item
 - middle click splits stack in half
 - scrollwheel changes amount